Climate Action and Sustainability Planning

 In 2007, President Michael S. Roth enthusiastically signed the American College and University Presidents' Climate Commitment, which committed Wesleyan to climate neutrality by 2050.
 As part of this agreement, Wesleyan has:

 - Completed yearly greenhouse gas inventories since 2008.
 View a presentation of greenhouse gases and climate action planning to learn more about our progress.

 - The Sustainability Advisory Group (SAGES) published the first Climate Action Plan (CAP) in 2010, and revised it in 2012 to indicate accomplishments.

 - SAGES and the Sustainability Office are currently developing Wesleyan's first Sustainability Action Plan (SAP), which will expand on the existing CAP to include a greater focus on academics and social sustainability.
 The SAP will include short-, mid-, and long-term goals and actions to move Wesleyan toward neutrality and create a more sustainable campus.
 The Sustainability Office and SAGES held a February 21 workshop to brainstorm ideas for Wesleyan's first Sustainability Action Plan and will be working on a first draft throughout the spring.
-Please click here to learn more, and stay tuned for the results of the workshop!
+Please click here to learn more or to get involved.